Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Maybe you've decided to paint your cabinet doors with a sprayer, but you can't decide whether to spray the frames too, or use a brush.
-No doubt, spray painting cabinet frames is more challenging than spraying doors.
-Cabinet doors can be removed easily and sprayed horizontally in a garage, or even outdoors, but with the frames, you're forced to paint them inside your kitchen.
+Maybe you've decided to paint your cabinet doors with a sprayer, but you're debating on whether or not to spray the frames too, or use a brush.
+Vertically spray painting kitchen cabinets is more challenging than spraying doors.
+The doors can be removed and conveniently sprayed on a flat surface outdoors, or in a garage, but because cabinet wall boxes usually can't be removed easily, you're forced to paint them inside your kitchen.

-In this article, I'll show you how to spray paint your cabinet frames like a professional.
+In this article, I'll show you how I spray paint cabinet frames using an airless sprayer.

 Don't Use Red Rosin Paper

-Most painters use Red Rosin paper because it's inexpensive and easy to work with, but it tears easily, especially when exposed to water, or even heavy foot traffic.
-I found myself having to constantly repair tears when I used it in the past.
-The paper is also very thin and doesn't protect the floor much other than paint and over-spray.
+Most painters use Red Rosin paper to cover floors, but I don't like it because it tears easily, especially when exposed to water and heavy foot-traffic.
+I found myself having to constantly cover holes with tape when I used it in the past.
+The paper is also very thin and doesn't protect the floor as good as the thicker material I use.

 The floor protector I use for all of my cabinet projects is X-board from Trimaco.
-The material is leak-proof and does not tear.
+The material is leak-proof and does not tear easily.
 The material is thick like cardboard for better protection.
-I don't have to worry about damaging my clients floor if I drop a screw driver or knock over a paint can.
-Cover your floors with the protector and tape the edges up to the bottom of your base cabinets.
+Cover your kitchen floors with X-board and tape the edges up to the bottom of your base cabinets.
 Use a razor knife to carefully cut the material to the size that fits your floor.

-The cabinet doors must be detached from the frames and spray painted in a space separate from the kitchen.
-The drawer fronts should also be removed and sprayed with the doors.
-These usually detach from the drawer itself simply by removing a few Phillips screws inside.
+In order to spray paint kitchen cabinet frames, you have to remove the doors and drawer fronts and spray those in a separate space.
+The drawer fronts easily detach from the drawer simply by removing Phillips screws inside.
 After removing the drawer fronts, lift each drawer out of the slides and label them along with each door.

 When detaching the doors from the frames, remove the bottom and middle screws first, with one hand under the door for support.
 If the doors are solid oak, have someone assist you with taking them down.
 Large oak doors are heavy and can come crashing down if you lose your grip.